-Either the Grantee or Co-Grantee shall provide the DWR Grant Administrator with the completed NRCS-CPA-1245 forms, Western NC Stream Initiative Pre & Post Project Checkout Forms (if applicable) and the most recent version of scaled as-built, record or red-line drawings electronically in an Adobe PDF format.
+After project completion either the Grantee or Co-Grantee shall provide the DWR Grant Administrator with the completed NRCS-CPA-1245 forms, Western NC Stream Initiative Pre & Post Project Checkout Forms (if applicable) and the most recent version of scaled as-built, record or red-line drawings electronically in an Adobe PDF format.
 These scaled drawings shall have the name and signature of the engineer responsible for preparing them as well as the date the drawings were signed or completed.
-A WRDG Close Out Checklist Form shall also be completed in accordance with Session Law 2020-18, Section 13.(a) and submitted prior to the close-out inspection.
 Upon notification of project completion to DWR, either the Grantee or Co-Grantee will arrange a close out inspection of the completed project with the DWR Grant Administrator or their designated representative.
 DWR reserves the right to substitute its personnel with that of other state or federal agencies that are located closer to the project area, or provide reasonable alternatives to a close out inspection on a case-by-case basis.

 This inspection will verify that the project was implemented in accordance with the information provided in the grant application, DEQ contract (including amendments, if applicable) and approved plans and specifications.
 The grant recipients shall address any remedial or compliance actions identified during this close out inspection prior to DWR final project approval.
-After the project has been inspected and approved, DWR will review the project's accounting statements and request DEQ pay the final 10% of DEQ's share of the nonfederal cost, if a balance remains after applying DEQ's actual cost reimbursement formula.
+After the project has been inspected and approved, the Grantee or Co-Grantee can submit a final reimbursement request to DWR.
+DWR will review the project's accounting statements and request DEQ pay the final 10% of DEQ's share of the nonfederal cost, if a balance remains after applying DEQ's actual cost reimbursement formula.